2015 Grilling and Foodie Gift Guide

 6) Ubons Pitmaster Bloody Mary Mix: The Ubons are friends of mine and I have honestly never had bloody mary mix as good as theirs.
 For your friends who love a good bloody mary, this is the perfect gift.
 It is also a great hostess gift for your next brunch.

-7) Raw Spice Bar: This is a cool concept- have Global Chef driven recipes with fresh ground and curated spices shipped to you once a month for $6.
+7) Raw Spice Bar: This is a cool concept- have Global Chef driven recipes with fresh ground and curated spices shipped to you once a month for $6, and quarterly options as well.
 It’s a great way to try new things.
 Thanks to them I can now say I have cooked Ethiopian food!

 I hope everyone enjoys the Holidays this year!
 If you have gift recommendations- please do share!
 I love hearing your ideas!